stuartthomas25/honors-thesis/notes/notes.md

 ## Wednesday, July 15
 - Code organization
-    - Perhaps implement the nonlinear $\sigma$ model and the $\phi^4 model$ as subclasses of a generic lattice class with abstract methods of action, etc.
+    - Perhaps implement the nonlinear $\sigma$ model (at a later date) and the $\phi^4$ model as subclasses of a generic lattice class with abstract methods of action, etc.

 - Gradient flow
-    - Splitting at half is a-ok
+    - Splitting momentum at half of lattice is a-ok.
-    - Next implement observables
+    - Next, implement observable!

 - New terms:
     - autocorrelation times (see Schaich -> MC Textbook -> Wolff): not a QFT concept!